 - An auntie who always sends cards and trinkets for your kiddos

-I’m humbled and embarrassed at the same time when I actually list out the number of people who are in my tribe.
+I’m humbled and embarrassed at the same time when I actually list out the number of people who are in my circle.
 Hubs and I were joking around the other day.
-We have a HUGE tribe…but at the same time, sometimes it feels like we have no one.
+We have people who love and care about us…but at the same time, sometimes it feels like we have no one.
 Do we have actual, physical support on a daily basis?
 No. We just have each other.
 But do we have people who love us and love our girls and would help us out in a bind?
 100% yes!
 And we are ever so grateful for them.

-Do you have people in your mama village or tribe you never expected (or realized)?
+Do you have people in your mama village you never expected (or realized)?
 Be sure to thank them.

 Like this post?
 Please share!